 Interest income superior to $2000

 TED is an automated service that allows the preparation and transmission of an individual’s income declaration to the Canadian Revenue Agency (CRA) directly with the help of a certified software.

-Individuals can bring their documents the day of the clinic and have their declarations prepared and transferred electronically thanks to the TED.
+Individuals can download and upload their documents the day of the clinic and have their declarations prepared and transferred electronically thanks to the TED.

 Questions & Answers

 Where will the event take place?

 Online on a virtual platform.
 Appointment are required to participate.

 Is the event exclusively for HEC Montréal students?

 No, the Tax Clinic is open to all individuals who are admissible according to the applicable criteria.

 Yes!
 HEC Montréal’s Tax Clinic offers this service free of charge.